Jmack2/Documentation/ET_Redux.md

 	13. Primary Reference Material: FC1-Anorthosite from Forest Center
 	14. Now we are ready to start the reduction process.
 From this point, you will be able to start live data reduction, which is explained below in the Raw Data Manager part of the documentation.

+#####Live Data Reduction Processing (to be revised):
+	1. Press, Save and Monitor/Process Raw Data
+	2. Once launched you will have to wait for at least 3-4 analysis to be reduced before seeing any data.
+	3. To remove unwanted analysis, right click on the selected grain in your report table located below concordia, it will now be sent to the rejected fractions tab but will still be reduced
+	4. To look at individual groups of grains
+(Standards or Unknowns), click on the sample name in the left hand column, a drop down menu will appear with all available groups to view on Concordia and on the PDF.
+	5. To set different filters, adjust them under the PDF.
+To apply them to the Concordia plot, select apply filters under the Concordia.
+	6. To change what ages are shown on the PDF, select one of the three ages (6/8, 6/7, or best age).
+We suggest the best age option.
+	7. Best age filter can be changed while you are looking at unknowns in Concordia space
+	8. When a grain is removed be patient, it will take until the next FC grain to update the session.
+	9. If you need to refresh, hit Refresh Views
+	10. Wait until the run has completed and proceed to Project Raw Data Manager section.
 #####New Sample Analysis for ID-TIMS